Author: Pim Dickson

-To the relief of many the days are beginning to uncurl and stretch out once again.
+To the relief of many, the days are beginning to uncurl and stretch out once again.
 Sunlight hours increase daily as gardeners relish the prospect of a new growing season ahead.
 Perennials mark the occasion as they set about putting on new growth.

-However let’s not forget we’re still in the depths of winter.
-Snow flurries are likely as Jack Frost continues to bite leaving landscapes shy of colour.
+However, let’s not forget that we’re still in the depths of winter.
+Snow flurries are likely as Jack Frost continues to bite, leaving landscapes shy of colour.
+Nevertheless, what can’t be done outside can be planned inside.
+Lists are drawn, and vegetable seed catalogues are marked for must-haves and old favourites.

-A new year brings with it resolutions.
-Maybe it’s time to sign up for an allotment join the gardening committee or be part of a community garden project.
-Could this be the year you bring your gardening to a wider audience by creating a blog?
-Write about your horticultural experiences the successes and failures.
-Or perhaps take pleasure from reading other gardening blogs.
-If writing isn’t your thing how about photography?
-You don’t need to be an expert to point you phone camera at your winter hyacinths and take a picture.
-Open an Instagram account and fill it with snap shots of all your gardening triumphs and failures.
+If writing isn’t your thing, how about photography?
+You don’t need to be an expert to point your phone camera at your winter hyacinths and take a picture.
+Open an Instagram account and fill it with snapshots of all your gardening triumphs.
 The internet can be a wonderful place to meet like-minded people to share tips and ideas.
-So start the year as you mean to go on and grow.
+So start the year as you mean to go on and grow!

 Lawn

-If you can keep off the grass.
+If you can, keep off the grass.
 The freezing weather combined with your weight can cause permanent damage to your prized lawn.

 Water supply

-If you haven’t done so already cover those garden taps.
-Frozen water can expand forcing taps and pipes to burst.
+If you haven’t done so already, cover those garden taps.
+Frozen water can expand, forcing taps and pipes to burst.
 Better still if you can turn off the external water supply altogether.

 Snow